 Go on a Day Trip to Trogir

-While sightseeing in Split, you can make a short drive to the town of Trogir with its rich heritage and superb architecture.
+While sightseeing in Split, you can take a short drive to the town of Trogir with its rich heritage and superb architecture.
 You can also reach this enchanting destination by boat.

 The town has seen Greek, Roman and Venetian rule as a result of which it has various diverse attractions.